-English (Language and Literature)
+English (Language and Literature) Maths Combined Science Core Physical Education Life Education

-Maths

-Combined Science

-Core Physical Education

-Life Education

-Section 2 - EBacc
+Section 2 Curriculum Choices

-Art and Design

-Computer Science

-Creative iMedia Level 1/2

-Design and Technology

-Drama

-Enterprise and Marketing Level 1/2

-Geography

-History

-Hospitality and Catering Level 1/2

-Modern Languages

-Music

-Physical Education

-Religious Studies

-Separate Science - One Option
+Art and Design Computer Science Creative iMedia Level 1/2 Design and Technology Drama Enterprise and Marketing Level 1/2 Geography History Hospitality and Catering Level 1/2 Languages Music Physical Education Religious Studies Separate Science Sport Studies

-Students are no longer graded A-G across their GCSE subjects, instead they receive their results on the new 9-1 scale.
-Equivalent GCSE subjects (L2 BTECs/Cambridge Technicals) will continue to be graded Level 1 and Level 2 Pass, Merit and Distinction / Distinction - equivalent at Level 2 to grades C (4), B (5.5), A (7) and A (8).
-The table below is intended to help plot the more familiar GCSE grades against the new 9-1 numbered scale.
+Students are no longer graded A-G across their GCSE subjects, instead they receive their results on the 9-1 scale introduced in 2017.
+Equivalent GCSE subjects (L2 BTECs/Cambridge Technicals) will continue to be graded Level 1 and Level 2 Pass, Merit and Distinction / Distinction - equivalent at Level 2 to grades C (4), B (5.5), A (7) and A (8.5).
+The table below is intended to help plot the more familiar GCSE grades against the newer 9-1 numbered scale.